 Steve, Greg and I headed south to shoot the sunrise, assessing and rejecting Oxbow Bend and Shwabacher’s Landing, before heading east on Antelope Flats Road and Mormon Row to Moulton Barn 2.
 There was a crowd there, but they were mostly crowded around the fence, leaving open the better oblique views with more attractive foregrounds that Daryl had shown us.

-After recovening at the Lake Yellowstone Hotel, we headed north to the Grand Canyon of Yellowstone, another of Yellowstone’s treasures.
+After reconvening at the Lake Yellowstone Hotel, we headed north to the Grand Canyon of Yellowstone, another of Yellowstone’s treasures which we had enjoyed two years earlier.
 First stop on the south rim was Artist’s Point.
 The trail to Uncle Tom’s Point was closed, so that wasn’t an option this year.
 The late afternoon sun was glowing golden.
 Over on the North Rim, we zigged and zagged our way down to the thundering Brink of the Lower Falls.

 Heading east toward Norris Geyser Basin, we saw a horrifying sight-a deer by the side of the road, staggering, in extremis, apparently recently struck.
 We raced off looking for someone in authority to report this.